top of page

 Here’s what matters next:

-PSAT 1280 score is not just about being proud of your achievement, because this is half-time.
-The main event, SAT 2026 is coming soon.
-So you must check which questions you missed, where your pace slowed too much, and how you could have been more familiar with the topics.
+A PSAT 1280 score is not just about being proud of your achievement; this is half-time.
+The main event, SAT 2026, is coming soon.
+Check which questions you missed, where your pace slowed, and how you could have been more familiar with the topics.

 If your PSAT is 1280, you’re already well-positioned to aim for a 1300–1400 SAT score.
 If you're ambitious and ready to commit to practice, a 1450 or higher is absolutely possible.